MITA, Gattard House

 This website also forms part of the infrastructure for the INSPIRE legal obligations.
 The website is mainly installed using open source products and is hosted in the Tier III accredited MITA Data Centre.

 INSPIRE, formally known as European Directive 2007/2/EC, establishes an Infrastructure for Spatial Information in the European Union.
-The Directive has been transposed into Maltese legislation under the provisions of the Development Planning Act and brought into force by Legal Notice on the 22nd December 2009.
+The Directive was transposed into Maltese legislation currently by Legal Notice 185 of 2013 under the Environment Protection Act (Cap.
+549).

 The Malta Information Technology Agency (MITA) has been designated as the competent Authority in terms of the implementation of the Directive and the National Spatial Data Infrastructure in Malta.